 - diseases and conditions of the skin and nails

 - conditions of the feet and legs

 - nail operations

-Some podiatry assistants join the College of Podiatrists as associate members.
+Some podiatry assistants join the Royal College of Podiatry as associate members.
 They runs courses, conferences and seminars where podiatry assistants can update their skills and network with others doing similar work.
 You could apply to train as a podiatrist.

 Pay and benefits

 Your standard working week will be around 37.5 hours and may include a mix of shifts, such as nights, early starts, evenings and weekends.
 You’ll be paid on the Agenda for Change (AFC) pay system, typically starting on band 2 or 3.

 You’ll also have access to our generous pension scheme and health service discounts, as well as 27 days of annual leave, plus bank holidays, which increases the longer you’re in service.

 Find a vacancy